 A city is a municipality, and usually the largest of them.

 That means that it is incorporated and has powers of self-government or jurisdiction.

-A city is always a city, but depending on what state you live in, the word “town” can have many meanings.
+A city is always a city, but depending on your state, the word “town” can have many meanings.

 A town can be an incorporated municipality like a city, but it could also be an unincorporated area like a community or neighborhood.

 Towns could be part of a larger city or just a reference to any populated place.

 With that being said, if you want to compare a town (municipality) and a city, the main difference is regarding the size.

 Cities are almost always larger than towns.
 There are exceptions, but they are few and far between.

 Demographics and Geography